rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Evolution/Speciation.md

   Genetic variations may exist between isolated populations of species.
 Moreover, the isolated groups may each <u>face different selection pressure (different environmental conditions), different favourable alleles are passed on to offspring in each isolated group</u>.

 - **Accumulation of variations**
   Variations accumulate in each isolated group over many generations.
-When the population evolve enough genetic change that it can no longer interbreed to produce fertile offspring, it is consider a new species.
+When the population evolve enough genetic change that it can no longer interbreed to produce fertile offspring, it is considered as a new species.

 #### Types of isolation
 ![[isolation_types.webp]]